Rhode Island Attorney for Breathalyzer & Chemical Test Refusals

 Like many other states, Rhode Island has an implied consent statute in place regarding chemical tests.
 In other words, if you have been issued a Rhode Island driver’s license, you have already consented to take any chemical test that a police officer should request in the event that you are lawfully arrested.
 Officers can request up to two blood, breath, or urine tests to measure your blood alcohol concentration (BAC), and they must be completed as soon as possible after your arrest.
 If you refuse, you will be subject to various penalties under state law.

-Refusing a chemical test can bring the following penalties:
+Refusing a breathalyzer or chemical test can bring the following penalties:

 - License suspension